AI assistant — not human

 Fix: Anonymous links cannot be tracked to specific users, cannot be revoked by user (only by link), and can be forwarded infinitely.
 Disable "Anyone" links at the tenant level.
 Use "Specific people" or "People in your organization" as the default link type.
 If anonymous links are required for specific business processes, set automatic expiration (7 days maximum).

 You cannot manage what you cannot see.
-Regular permission auditing is essential for compliance (HIPAA, GDPR, SOC 2) and security hygiene.
-SharePoint provides multiple tools for permission visibility, but enterprise-scale auditing requires automation.
+Regular permission auditing is essential for compliance with HIPAA, GDPR, and SOC 2.
+It also helps maintain security hygiene.

 The Admin Center provides site-level sharing reports, external user counts per site, storage usage, and site activity.
 Use the Active Sites view to identify sites with external sharing enabled and sort by external user count to find the highest-risk sites.
 Limited to site-level visibility — cannot show library or item-level permissions.